ServiceNow/BrowserGym/browsergym/visualwebarena/README.md

-# WebArena benchmark for BrowserGym
+# VisualWebArena benchmark for BrowserGym

 This package provides `browsergym.visualwebarena`, which is an unofficial port of the [VisualWebArena](https://jykoh.com/vwa) benchmark for BrowserGym.